Cyrus

+Cyrus (کوروش) is a Persian-language masculine given name.
+It is historically best known as the name of several Persian kings, most notably including Cyrus the Great, who founded the Achaemenid Empire in 550 BC.
+It remains widespread among Zoroastrians, particularly in India, and is also relatively common in the Anglophone world.

 Etymology

 Cyrus, as a word in English, is the Latinized form of the Greek Κῦρος, Kȳros, from Old Persian 𐎤𐎢𐎽𐎢𐏁 Kūruš.
-According to the inscriptions the name is reflected in Elamite Kuraš, Babylonian Ku(r)-raš/-ra-áš and Imperial Aramaic kwrš.
+According to the inscriptions, the name is reflected in Elamite Kuraš, Babylonian Ku(r)-raš/-ra-áš and Imperial Aramaic kwrš.
 The modern Persian form of the name is Kūroš.

 The etymology of Cyrus has been and continues to be a topic of discussion amongst historians, linguists, and scholars of Iranology.
 The Old Persian name "kuruš" has been interpreted in various forms such as "the Sun", "like Sun", "young", "hero," and "humiliator of the enemy in verbal contest" and the Elamite "kuraš" has been translated as one "who bestows care".

 The name has appeared on many monuments and inscriptions in Old Persian.
 There is also the record of a small inscription in Morghab (southwestern Iran) on which there is the sentence (adam kūruš xšāyaθiya haxāmanišiya) in Old Persian meaning (I am Cyrus the Achaemenian King).
 After a questionable proposal by the German linguist F. H. Weissbach that Darius the Great was the first to inscribe in Persian, it had previously been concluded by some scholars that the inscription in Morghab refers to Cyrus the Younger.
-This proposal was the result of a false interpretation of a passage in paragraph 70 of Behistun inscription by Darius the Great.
+This proposal resulted from a false interpretation of a passage in paragraph 70 of the Behistun inscription by Darius the Great.
 Based on many arguments, the accepted theory among modern scholars is that the inscription does belong to Cyrus the Great.